 Given the impact of Covid-19, the Company proceeded with a further assessment of impairment indicators on the various segments it operates.
-Despite the effect of Covid-19 during the first half of 2020 and the reduced profitability expected for the second half of 2020 and 2021, as compared to the assumptions used in the respective impairment tests prepared for the year ended 31 December 2019, management concluded that no further impairment losses need to be recorded.
+Despite the effect of Covid-19 during the nine-month period ended 30 September 2020 and the reduced profitability expected for the fourth quarter of 2020 and 2021, as compared to the assumptions used in the respective impairment tests prepared for the year ended 31 December 2019, management concluded that no further impairment losses need to be recorded.
 However, management will continue to monitor the developments for the rest of the year and adjust their estimates accordingly.